 You need to remember to practice the way you would fight.
 You need to build the muscle memory of the techniques you would use to protect yourself.

-Whenever you load your spare magazines you should place them opposite of where you carry your handgun and place them there with your support hand.
-It should be oriented to allow you to draw it and insert it into your gun without having to turn it around.
+Whenever you load your spare magazines place them opposite of your handgun.
+Place them with your support hand.
+It should be oriented to draw and insert it into your gun without having to turn it around.

 It is good practice to place your index finger on the first round in the magazine and place it in your mag carrier or pocket.
 Doing this will allow to put it in the correct orientation when you put it in your carrier and quickly tell you its orientation when you draw it out.

-Whenever you fire until your gun is empty, and the slide is locked back remember to keep your head up, looking down range to keep an eye out for any potential threat.
+Fire your gun until it is empty and the slide is locked open.
+Remember to keep your head up, looking down range to keep an eye out for any potential threat.
 Bring the handgun up into your line of sight.
 Press the magazine release and allow it to fall free.
 At the same time with your support hand, reach for your fresh magazine, placing your index finger on the first round to let you know correct orientation and ram it into the mag well of your gun.

 It is also important to remember that under stress you will lose fine motor skills.
-In the video above, I demonstrate racking the slide once the magazine is inserted instead of using the slide release.
+Rack the slide once the magazine is inserted instead of using the slide release.
 Missing the slide release can take away valuable time you need to get the gun back into the fight.
 It is also one single technique that works for many types of semi-automatics.

 Practice this drill until you become proficient with it and then add another element.
 Add a snap cap randomly to your magazine, or better yet, have a friend ad a snap cap to one of your magazines so you don’t know where it is.
 The snap cap will simulate a malfunction and give you the opportunity to practice clearing the problem.